 - Snowshoeing is permitted anywhere in the Castle Parks unless otherwise posted.

-- Snowshoeing is permitted on the Syncline Cross-Country Trail system, please keep to the side of the groomed ski tracks.
+- Snowshoeing is permitted on the Syncline Trail Network December 1 - April 30, please keep to the side of the groomed ski tracks.

-Fatbiking is permitted on the multi-use trail system at Syncline, and on all designated snowmobile trails within Castle Provincial Park and Castle Wildland Provincial Park.
-Stick to marked fatbike trails and routes as much as possible.
+Fatbiking is permitted on all designated snowmobile trails within Castle Provincial Park and Castle Wildland Provincial Park.

 Please review the following guidelines before your ride: